sgjava/opencv-chip/README.md

 Problem: Slow or inconsistent FPS using USB camera.

-Solution: Use MJPEG comp[atible USB camera and mjpg-streamer.
+Solution: Use MJPEG comp[atible USB camera, mjpg-streamer and my mjpegclient.

 Problem: OpenCV functions max out the CPU resulting in low FPS.